Hôtel de Besenval: A masterpiece on everyone's lips: The top topic of conversation at the Société de la Reine

 One of a pair of bronze mascarons on the double-leaf entrance door of the nymphaeum, as described by Luc-Vincent Thiéry in 1787.
 Photographed around 1910.
 This door had already been removed when the Swiss Confederation bought the Hôtel de Besenval in 1938.
 As part of the restoration work in 2024, a double-leaf door was reinstalled.

 The nymphaeum with its suggestive decoration became very popular with the Parisian high society.
 Almost immediately, rumors of scandalous behavior in the nymphaeum spread throughout the salons and this only confirmed the baron's reputation as a lover and seducer.
 His contemporaries described the baron as extremely handsome, cheerful and witty.
 As a personality who is very popular with the ladies, loves life and always sees things positively.
 Qualities that ultimately enabled him to be accepted into the private circle of the Société de la Reine (the Queen's Society).
-In her memoirs Caroline-Stéphanie-Félicité du Crest, Comtesse de Genlis, recalls: "Le Baron de Besenval avait encore une figure charmante et de grands succès auprès les dames" (the Baron de Besenval still had a charming figure and great success with the ladies).
+In her memoirs Caroline-Stéphanie-Félicité du Crest, Comtesse de Genlis, recalls: "Le Baron de Besenval avait encore une figure charmante et de grands succès auprès les dames" (the Baron de Besenval retained a most charming air, and met with great success among the ladies).

 The commemorative plaque for the nymphaeum was commissioned by the Baron de Besenval himself.

 The Société de la Reine, a very influential circle in the royal court, was also called the Société de Trianon, named after its meeting place, the Petit Trianon, Queen Marie-Antoinette's retreat.
-In addition to the queen, the following three gentlemen were considered the most influential members of this society: Pierre Victor, Baron de Besenval de Brunstatt, Joseph Hyacinthe François de Paule de Rigaud, Comte de Vaudreuil, and Jean-Balthazar d'Adhémar de Montfalcon, Comte d'Adhémar.
+In addition to the queen, the following three gentlemen were considered the most influential members of this society: Pierre Victor, Baron de Besenval de Brunstatt; Joseph Hyacinthe François de Paule de Rigaud, Comte de Vaudreuil; and Jean-Balthazar d'Adhémar de Montfalcon, Comte d'Adhémar.

 After his visit to the Hôtel de Besenval in 1786, Luc-Vincent Thiéry commented approvingly on the works of Alexandre-Théodore Brongniart and Claude Michel.
-In his guide on the city of Paris, he enthusiastically points out the baron's extravagance: "A bath decorated in the antique style and mystically lit."
-Thiéry refers to Brongniart's vestibule, which he created as an anteroom to the nymphaeum and which was illuminated by a skylight.
-Thiéry's enthusiasm for this innovation is expressed in his commentary: "It proves the genius of the architect."
-Then he goes on: "In the niches there are vases with reliefs created by M. Clodion, the king's sculptor.
-The two large reliefs that decorate the center of this magnificent room are also made by this artist."
+In his guide on the city of Paris, he enthusiastically points out the baron's extravagance: "A bath, decorated in the antique fashion and suffused with a mystical light."
+Thiéry refers to Brongniart's vestibule, which Brongniart designed as an anteroom to the nymphaeum and illuminated it with a skylight.
+Thiéry's enthusiasm for this innovation is expressed in his commentary: "It attests, beyond all doubt, to the genius of the architect."
+Then he goes on: "In the niches stand vases by M. Clodion, the king's sculptor, adorned with delicate reliefs; and the two large reliefs which grace the centre of this magnificent bathing apartment are likewise the noble work of that celebrated artist."